Light

 Prevention

-• Position Fiddle Leaf Figs in the brightest indirect light available from the start — a compact, full plant is much easier to maintain than a leggy one is to correct.
+• Give a fiddle-leaf fig the brightest indirect light available from the day it comes home — a plant that's compact from the start is far easier to keep that way than a leggy one is to correct after the fact.

 Quick Summary